 By the way, if people out there that are like doing spreadsheet geek for their PPC or whatever it is, I do think that’s actually a really healthy balance, like to find something physical, tangible.
 Like, it’s amazing as an accountant, to like, mow the lawn.
 I’m like, wow, my lawn looks great.
 And I actually did something that actually resulted in an immediate benefit.

 Yeah, my wife and I, we say weeds look better mowed.
+Because, you know, we don’t spend a lot of money on the old yard.
+So we say weeds look better mowed.

 It’s a really great question.
 One thing I committed to when I first started my business is five times a month, I am very committed to connecting to somebody in my network and just like connecting to ’em, whether that’s a, Hey man, thinking about you, let’s grab lunch, let’s do whatever.
 But five times a month, I find somebody who I care about, who I know, who I’ve either done work with or who I just got to meet.
 And I’m really intentional about fostering those relationships.
 You know, I mentioned earlier, I don’t do a lot on social media, and part of the reason why I don’t is because in the consulting world, it’s all about who knows you and who you know.
 And so I’m very intentional about referrals.
 I’m very intentional about who do I know that know people, and how do I give into those, like how do I pour into those relationships?
 Like, how do I, you know, do a connection without asking for anything in return?